evidentlyai/evidently/docs/book/customization/text-descriptors-parameters.md

 ## Descriptors parameters
 If you want to customize the text-related Metrics or use `TriggerWordsPresence()` Descriptor, you should use the `descriptors` parameter.
 Pass it to the chosen Metric or Preset.

 **Example 1**.
-Here is how you specify which Descriptors to include in a specific Metric, the titles for the corresponding Descriptor columns (they will appear in visualizations), and the list of trigger words to track.
+Here is how you specify which Descriptors to include in a specific Metric, the titles for the corresponding Descriptor columns (they will appear in visualizations), and the list of trigger words to track:

 ```python
 report = Report(metrics=[